First Presbyterian Church (Corpus Christi, Texas): Third and current location

 In 1903, Mrs. Rachel Doddridge bequeathed her home on Upper Broadway to the church.
 In 1928, the Red Brick church on North Broadway was sold and a tabernacle was erected on the Doddridge estate as a place of worship while the present sanctuary was constructed during the pastorate of Dr. Charlton Storey.
 On August 17, 1930, the present sanctuary, designed by Dallas, Texas architect Wyatt C. Hedrick, was dedicated and the congregation moved into its present home.
 Dr. Storey, who had accepted a call the previous September to a church in North Carolina, returned to preach for the dedication.
 His morning sermon was titled, “The Sanctuary of God,” and the evening sermon, “The Open Door.”
 Combined attendance at the two services was over 2,000 and the other churches in town cancelled their evening services in order to participate.

 One of the most remarkable features of the new sanctuary is the magnificent stained glass, a rare benefit of the Great Depression.
 Payne Studios of New Jersey was anxious to keep their artisans employed during the Depression and so the church was able to purchase the windows “at unbelievably attractive prices.”

-Today the three-story Doddridge building, a memorial to the Doddridge family, houses the church's offices, choir facilities, library, chapel, children's Sunday School rooms, and dorms for visiting mission groups.
+Today, the three-story Doddridge building—constructed in memory of the Doddridge family—contains the church’s offices, choir rooms, library, chapel, children’s Sunday School classrooms, and dormitories for visiting mission groups.